 Here are just some of the measures we have taken to make the 6:AM Altmetrics Conference more green:

-This year our programme book will be online only.
-By doing so we will be saving over 3,300 sheets of paper and avoiding unnecessary plastic waste, whilst making our programme more accessible to delegates before and after the Conference.
+This year our program book will be online only.
+By doing so we will be saving over 3,300 sheets of paper and avoiding unnecessary plastic waste, whilst making our program more accessible to delegates before and after the Conference.

 Using sustainably sourced and recyclable materials

 Single use plastics are filling our oceans; if current trends continue by the year 2050 there will be more plastics in our oceans than fish.
 For the 2019 conference, we’re trying to reduce the amount of plastic footprint by producing our signage and lanyards using sustainable and recyclable materials.

 Our host, the University of Stirling has a real commitment to environmental sustainability – both on campus and around the world.